Volunteering with Denver Community Fridges

 We are so excited you are thinking about becoming a volunteer with the Denver Community Fridges!
 We have a few different ways you can volunteer with us:

-- Last minute help: Sometimes, we have a situation that needs quick attention.
-That may include: checking a fridge to confirm malfunction or needed repair, quick cleanup job at a fridge when no one else is available, putting up an ‘out of order’ sign at a fridge, cleaning up a broken pantry shelf, etc.
+– Last minute help: Sometimes, we have a situation that needs quick attention.
+That may include: checking a fridge to confirm malfunction or needed repair, quick cleanup job at a fridge when no one else is available, putting up an ‘out of order’ sign at a fridge, cleaning up a broken pantry shelf, etc. We usually post these requests in our Discord server trying to find someone who is available to help.

 If you have any questions about volunteering, don’t hesitate to reach out to firstname.lastname@example.org with “Volunteer Question” written in the subject line.